Naishvi/Scrabble/README.md

 # Project Demo
 ## Getting Started
 - Download the Scrabble game from github
+- Open the files in eclipse and run the program
 - Run the Server then the 2 clients
 - Play the game